 - Add Chinatown for a local experience in the oldest district of Bangkok, here we also visit Wat Traimit with its solid golden Buddha.

 - Visit the famous temple of Wat Pho.
 Here, you will see Thailand’s most beautiful reclining Buddha with an impressive length of 46 meters.
-In the same compound you will see statues and poems with lessons on Traditional Thai medicine.

 - Visit Jim Thompson House (includes a guided tour by museum guide)